emqx/cloud-docs/en_US/faq.md

 You can use the rule engine to connect with your existing functions.
 For details, see [Rule Engine](rule_engine/introduction.md)

 ## Billing

 ### How to bill?

 EMQ X Cloud charges based on the cluster instance specifications and message transmission network traffic, not the number of messages, and does not limit the use of API and rule engines.

 For detailed billing rules, you can view [Product Pricing](pricing.md)

-### How to payment?
+### How to pay?

-In the EMQ X Cloud console, click the `Payment` button at the account balance of `Billing` -> `Overview`, and complete the monthly bill payment.

-Currently, EMQ X Cloud supports `PayPal` to complete the monthly bill payment.
+EMQ X Cloud supports credit card payment, for more payment options please contact us.

 ### How to get the credits?

 If you need to experience all the functions of the Standard Deployment, you can submit a [ticket](contact.md) or email (cloud@emqx.io) to get in touch with us, and we will issue a certain amount of creditss based on your business needs

-### Does it support annual and monthly payment?

-It is not supported at present.

 Please pay attention to the update of EMQ x cloud.